Creanimo/wp-unskippable-notifications-and-approvals/README.md

 > [!CAUTION]
 > This plugin isn't functional yet.
 Only run this in a development environment.

-With this WordPress plugin, administrators can show messages in the frontend, which users are forced to confirm or react to.
+With this WordPress plugin, administrators can show **messages in the frontend**, which **users are forced to confirm** or react to.
 The user has to interact with all requests assigned to them, otherwise they are blocked from using the frontend.

-The goal is to gather and log confirmation from all or selected employees, as well as approvals from higher ups.
+The goal is to **gather and log confirmation from all or selected employees**, as well as approvals from higher ups.
 Consequently, this plugin is designed for internal company knowledge bases and not public websites.

 > [!IMPORTANT]
 > The notifications are purposfully interrupting in nature and block a user temporarily from using the rest of the site.
 For more gentle announcements and a less aggressive, fully-featured document approval system, you might want to consider looking for another plugin.
 This is also not a messaging system.